wmde/WikibaseQuery/README.md

 ## Tests

-This library comes with a set up PHPUnit tests that cover all non-trivial code.
-You can run these tests using the PHPUnit configuration file found in the root directory.
-The tests can also be run via TravisCI, as a TravisCI configuration file is also provided in the root directory.
+This extension comes with a set up PHPUnit tests that cover all non-trivial code.
+The extension needs to be loaded via MediaWiki, after which the tests can be run via the MediaWiki test runner.

+    php phpunit.php -c ../../extensions/WikibaseQuery/

+You might need to specify that MediaWiki should use normal tables

+    php phpunit.php -c ../../extensions/WikibaseQuery/ --use-normal-tables

+If this does not work due to using PHPUnit 4.0 or later, you can temporarily modify your MediaWikis `MediaWikiPHPUnitCommand.php` file.

 ## Authors

 Wikibase Query has been written by the Wikidata team for the [Wikidata project](https://wikidata.org/).
 You can view the [full list of contributors](https://www.ohloh.net/p/wikibasequery/contributors).

 ## Links